 How long is the GMAT?

-The GMAT Focus takes approximately 2 hours and 15 minutes, including one optional 10-minute break.
-If you bypass the break, the test is 135 minutes in length.
+The GMAT takes approximately 2 hours and 15 minutes, plus one optional 10-minute break.
+Without the break, the test is 135 minutes in length.

 How long to study for GMAT?